Burlington, Iowa

 "Dress for all performances is black pants or skirt and a plain white shirt or blouse with sleeves.
 Black shoes and socks or hose should also be worn.
 If the weather is extreme, shorts may be allowed at the discretion of the weekly conductor.
 The dress code will be enforced, as we desire to present a professional appearance at performances."

 Cascade Bridge is closed so you cannot get to the band shell driving south on Main Street.
-In the case of rain, we probably will not make a cancelation decision until very late afternoon or early evening.

 Sue and Al Kristensen have donated nice metal stands for our concerts at the park, so from now on you do not need to bring stands to the band shell.
 You will still need to bring your own stand for rehearsals and performances elsewhere.